Skip to content

 a:b:c

-The test program [Program.cs] has not changed: it is the same as the one in Version 2, Section 4.10, with the following exception:
+The test program [Program.cs] has not changed: it's the same as in version 2 paragraph 4.10, with the following difference:

 using System;